Political Science 3300

 Athenian imperialism is in part an investigation into whether

-cannot simply be condemned.
-It is generally recognized that for
+and hence cannot simply be condemned.
+It is generally

-provides a detailed account of the foundations of the Athenian
+that Thucydides provides a detailed account of the foundations

-character in human nature itself.
-That account revolves
+of the Athenian character in human nature itself.

-character of the Athenians is connected by Thucydides both to the
+Athenians is connected by Thucydides both to the unique

 Persian Wars.
 The unique Athenian character stems from an

-imperialism and dynamism, but also destroys the city in time."
+but also destroys the city in time." (boldface added)

 Note:

-Forde, "Thucydides On the Causes Of Athenian Imperialism", American
+See: Steven Forde, "Thucydides On the Causes Of Athenian

 This article is accessible @ Locating

-Periodicals @ Texas State University Library.
-A valid Texas State University student ID and
+@ Texas State University Library.
+A valid Texas State University student ID and user

 4.